SLYmike2006/Travel_tracker-project/README.md

 - 📍 Interactive world map (Leaflet) to see all your places
 - ➕ Add new places with name, date, notes, latitude & longitude
 - 🗑 Delete saved places
 - 👤 User authentication (register & login)
+- Recommendation Engine to suggest new destinations
 - 🎨 Light/Dark theme toggle

 ---